-Provide proof that all your partnership funding is in place for the development phase or year one of the delivery phase and confirm where it is from.
-If all your partnership funding is not in place then we may exceptionally consider accepting a realistic fund-raising plan instead.
-We will only do so if the scheme can be divided into separate phases and you can show that the fund-raising plan is achievable.
+Provide proof that all your partnership funding is in place and confirm where it is from.
+If all your partnership funding is not in place then we may exceptionally consider accepting a realistic fundraising plan instead.
+We will only do so if the project can be divided into separate phases e.g. the separate RIBA stages and you can show that the fund-raising plan is achievable.
 You must raise your partnership funding in line with the agreed phases and get our permission each time you want to start a new phase.

-You will need to state evidence of volunteer input and non-cash contributions for this scheme, as agreed at the time of the HLF award.
-We will continue to request this information as the scheme progresses.
+You will need to state evidence of non-cash contributions for this project, as agreed at the time of the HLF award.
+We will continue to request this information as the project progresses.